Gabriel-Xu/tjml-q2project/README.md

 | Bayesian Optimization              | 33.59         | 0.7586   | 0.8333    | 0.4545 |
 | Meta-Optimized Bayesian Optimization | 20.97         | 0.7586   | 0.8333    | 0.4545 |

-Confusion matrices for each model are provided in the project documentation.
+Confusion matrices for each model are provided in the project paper.

 ## Contributions
 - **Abstract:** Andrew